Managing data retention in S3 Storage

 --bucket your-bucket-name

-If you want to delete files only within a specific directory, such as logs/, you can use the Prefix parameter.
+If you only want to purge a specific directory—such as logs/—define the Prefix parameter.

 {